 Reasons for Eviction

-According to New York laws, a landlord must provide a written notice before they can begin the court filings.
+According to New York laws, you must provide a written notice before you can begin the court filings.
 The notice must provide a reason for eviction.
 These are the most common reasons a landlord may evict:

 1. Failure to Pay Rent: In New York, a rent payment is considered late if it is received five days after the due date.
 On the sixth day, the landlords can provide the tenant with a 14-day notice to quit.
 This means the tenant has 14 days to pay the rent or move out.
 The landlord may also charge a late fee of no more than $50 or 5% of the monthly rent.
 If the tenant does not pay all missing payments in this timeframe, the landlord can then start eviction proceedings.
 Non-Renewal of the Lease: The landlord should provide the tenant with a written notice if they decide not to renew their lease after the lease term ends.
 If the tenant receives the notice and does not move out in the timeframe provided in the notice, the landlord can initiate the eviction process.
 If the tenant has been renting the property for two years or more, the notice must give the tenant 90 days to vacate.

-3. Engaging in Illegal Behavior: In New York, if a tenant is involved in criminal activity on or near the premises, landlords are not obligated to provide a written notice.
+3. Engaging in Illegal Behavior: In New York, if a tenant is involved in criminal or illegal activity on or near the premises, landlords are not obligated to provide a written notice and can instead carry out the eviction process.

-As a landlord, it’s crucial to give tenants proper notice when applicable and provide a reason for eviction.
+As a landlord, it's crucial to give tenants proper notice when applicable and provide a reason for eviction.
 This can help you avoid legal trouble.
-Remember, it is illegal for landlords to evict a tenant on their own using self-help methods.
+Remember, it is illegal to evict a tenant on your own.

 No matter the reason for eviction, a landlord cannot force a tenant off of the property by removing doors, changing locks, turning off water, etc. In order to avoid getting sued or losing an eviction case in court, there are state-specific steps landlords must follow: